Sarasota DUI with Drugs Attorney

 - Illicit Drugs – Cocaine, methamphetamine, heroin, and ecstasy are common substances in drug-related DUI cases.

-Penalties for a Drug DUI Conviction in Florida
+Penalties for a Drug DUI Conviction in Sarasota

 A drug DUI conviction in Florida carries serious penalties that increase with repeat offenses.
 Consequences may include fines, jail time, license suspension, probation, and mandatory community service.
 Understanding these penalties is crucial for those facing charges.